devetry-brandon/serverless-lerna-yarn-starter/README.md

 }
 ```

-Let's say in the future you have a service that you want to make available to consumers of this package, `AdobeSignService`.
+Let's say in the future you have a service that you want to make available to consumers of this package, `AgreementService`.

-`some-package/src/services/adobe-sign.service.ts`
+`some-package/src/services/agreement.service.ts`

 ``` typescript
 export service AdobeService {